csauer42/devtools/README.md

 # devtools
-Scripts, configs, etc for machine setup, project templates
+Scripts and configs for machine setup, project templates, etc